SysCAD Marshal

 ScdConnection

-This is the field that sets up the connection between SysCAD and the driver, so that information can be transferred between the two.
-As a general rule, all GET functions should have WRITE access enabled and SET function should have READ access enabled.
+This is the field that sets up the connection (or mapping) between SysCAD plant model tag and the Marshal OPC client tag (defined in scdLoopTag).
+The Marshal OPC client tag is in turn mapped to the OPC Server tag specified in scdDriver, so that information can be transferred between the two.
+As a general rule, all GET functions should have WRITE access enabled and SET functions should have READ access enabled.

 Valid functions for transferring information from SysCAD to Marshal are: